almeidacastrogabriela/Black_Friday_Analysis_DS815/README.md

 - Using an additional library to generate reports Pandas_Profiling.

 - Generating graphs with Matplotlib and Seaborn.

+📢 **Curiosity**: It was not a requirement of the project to present the data into graphs.
+Students of Data Science 815 hadn't previously seen graphs and our group decided to do aditional research in order to present information and conclusions through visual representation.

 ### 📖 Description
 The project consisted into answering the following questions: